The Crooked Man (2003 film)

-The Crooked Man is a British crime drama film, written by Shaun McKenna and directed by David Drury, that first broadcast on ITV1 on 17 December 2003.
+The Crooked Man is a British crime drama film, written by Shaun McKenna and directed by David Drury, that first broadcast on ITV on 17 December 2003.
 The film stars Ross Kemp as Harry Fielding, an investigative reporter and government spy who becomes embroiled in a twisted case of murder and blackmail involving his bosses Hamilton and Saunders.

 The film itself based upon the novel of the same name by Philip Davison, and was commissioned as part of ITV's Christmas Drama slate for 2003.
 Against stiff competition, the film gathered 5.66m viewers on its debut broadcast.
 The film was released on Region 2 DVD via Studio Canal in 2004, exclusively in the Netherlands.

 Plot

 Harry Fielding is an investigative reporter working for a secret agency designed to covertly document the compromising activities of important public figures.
 His latest task is to investigate member of parliament Douglas Jenner, who has reportedly been cheating on his wife with a mistress, Angela Richardson.
 Meanwhile, Harry finds he has a new neighbour – primary school teacher Lisa Talbot, whose daughter, Sarah, is being tormented by an abusive boyfriend, Joe.

 At the request of his boss, Hamilton, Harry takes covert photos of Angela rowing with her ex, Alex Simpson, and follows Angela as she goes to meet with Jenner.
 However, he spots Lisa driving erratically, and out of intrigue, follows her to what turns out to be Joe's house.
 Harry sits in wait as an argument between Sarah and Joe ends in tragedy, with Lisa accidentally causing Joe's death by pushing him down the stairs.
 Harry follows Lisa into the woods as she attempts to bury Joe's body, but early the next day, he informs her that he knows all about the events of the night before, and that they need to return to the woods to bury the body deeper.
 Lisa questions why Harry would be willing to help her; and he tells her that he is not fazed by anything.